WPTravelteam/wp-travel/readme.txt

 == Upgrade Notice ==

 = 5.0 =
-There is a new version of WP Travel available which is a major release and has come with support of the most requested features.[View Details](https://wptravel.io/wp-travel-plugin-version-5-0-0-major-release-note/) or update Now.
+There is a new version of WP Travel available which is a major release and has come with support of the most requested features.
+Check the [release note](https://wptravel.io/wp-travel-plugin-version-5-0-0-major-release-note/) for more detail.